Mirroring Call-by-Need, or Values Acting Silly: Rewriting Properties

 \begin{prop}[Postponement of garbage collection by value] If $\deriv:\tm\tow^*\tmtwo$ then $\tm\townotgcv^k\towgcv^h\tmtwo$ with $k=\sizep\deriv{\wsym\neg\gcv}$ and $h\geq \sizep\deriv{\wsym\gcv}$. \end{prop}

 \begin{proof} The statement follows from local postponement (\reflemma{local-posponement-weak}) via a well-known basic rewriting property.
 Namely, the local swaps in \reflemma{local-posponement-weak}.1-2 above can be put together as the following local postponement property: if $\tm \togcv \tm' \tonotgcv \tm''$ then $\tm \tonotgcv\tm'''\togcv^* \tm''$ for some $\tm'''$.
-This local property is an instance of the hypothesis of Hindley's strong postponement property, which implies the postponement property in the statement. \qedhere \end{proof}
+This local property is an instance of the hypothesis of Hindley's strong postponement property, which implies the postponement property in the statement.
+Precisely, Hindley's property usually appears for \emph{commutation} (rather than for postponement) of rewriting relations---for instance, as Lemma 3.3.6 in Barendregt's book on the $\l$-calculus \cite{Barendregt84}---but it is standard that postponement of $\Rew{1}$ after $\Rew{2}$ can be seen as commutation of $_1\!\leftarrow$ (the mirror relation of $\Rew{1}$) and $\Rew{2}$. \qedhere \end{proof}

 \myparagraph{Local Termination.} To prepare for confluence, we recall the following crucial property, which is essentially inherited from the \cbn LSC, given that termination for $\towgcv$ is trivial.